viboon/microsoft-teams-sample-get-started/Node/SampleNotificationBot/README.md

 ## Code Highlights

-This code simulates service-level notifications by create deep links to web endpoints used to send channel and direct user messages.
-The deep links themselves contain  these endpoints (/send/user and /send/team) along with identifying logic like a GUID for lookup, and user and tenant IDs.
+This code simulates service-level notifications by creating links used to trigger the bot to send channel and direct user messages.
+These links contain endpoints (/send/user and /send/team) handled by the same server running the bot service, and contain identifying logic like a GUID for lookup, and user and tenant IDs.

 The core logic is triggered by adding the bot to a channel, which sends the `conversationUpdate` event.
-This event, when triggered by the bot addition itself, will create a Welcome message containing the deep links to the team channel and to individual team users.
+This event, when triggered by the bot addition itself, will create a Welcome message containing the links to the team channel and to individual team users.
 Clicking on the links will launch the browser to those endpoints, and the Node server will process the event and send the appropriate message.

 >**Please Note**:  This sample also demonstrates triggering of activity feed notification, which is currently not supported.